Industrial Engineering & Manufacturing Glossary

 A

-A structured problem-solving approach from Toyota that fits the entire problem, analysis, and countermeasure on a single A3-size sheet of paper.
-Forces clarity and conciseness.
-Full guide →
+A structured problem-solving approach that fits the whole problem, analysis, and countermeasures on a single A3-size sheet.

 Lean

-A visual signal (typically a light or board) that alerts the team to an abnormal condition on the production line.
-Operators pull a cord or press a button to activate it, triggering immediate response.
+A visual signal — usually a light or board — that alerts the team to an abnormal condition on the line so it can be addressed immediately.

 LeanQuality

-The first pillar of TPM.
-Operators take ownership of basic equipment care: cleaning, inspecting, lubricating, and detecting abnormalities.
-Frees maintenance for higher-value work.
+The TPM pillar in which operators take ownership of basic equipment care — cleaning, inspecting, lubricating, and detecting abnormalities.

 Maintenance

-The percentage of planned production time that the machine is actually running.
-One of three OEE factors.
-Availability = Run Time ÷ Planned Production Time.
+The percentage of planned production time that equipment is actually running — one of the three OEE factors.

 Maintenance